 servidortemporales3.cype.es (currently IP 18.104.22.168)

-The CYPE program installed on the user’s computer will request permissions from the CYPE Server and, on receiving confirmation from the server, the user will be able to work.
+The CYPE program installed on the user’s computer will request permissions from the CYPE Server and, upon receiving confirmation from the server, the user will be able to work.
 In this case, only the timeout and number of attempts can be configured on the user’s computer.

 If there are disruptions in the line and you do not receive an answer or do not have the corresponding permission, you will not be able to use the application.